A First-Timer’s Guide to Sardinia

 San Pantaleo

 Before heading home, I spent the morning through early afternoon exploring San Pantaleo, a charming, bohemian village nestled among the dramatic granite mountains of the Gallura region.
 It was the perfect place for a leisurely stroll, boutique shopping, and picking up a few last-minute souvenirs.
+My favorite boutique was Yashu&Prem and I highly recommend the Casa Boheme (pictured below) for lunch.

 Olbia Airport